ServiceNow plugin

 If you don't want to create ACLs and use only roles, give the ServiceNow account the roles rest_api_explorer and web_service_admin.
 Using accounts without admin permissions may cause data streams to error.

-Add the ServiceNow plugin to SquaredUp
+Add a ServiceNow data source to SquaredUp

 Enter the URL of your ServiceNow instance.